-Local rides (Bread Pudding Rides) start at 10:30am in Kingston Market Place unless stated otherwise.
+Local Sunday rides (Bread Pudding Rides) usually start at 10:30am in Kingston Market Place unless stated otherwise.
 They are leisure rides for pleasure – about 30 miles long – not training sessions.
 Usually we finish about 4:00-5.00pm.
-We often use bridleways and towpaths, and we try to avoid busy roads, so hybrid or touring bikes are best.
+We often use bridleways and towpaths, and we try to avoid busy roads, so hybrid, Gravel, or touring bikes are best.

-Challenge rides start at 10:00pm and they have a faster pace and often include hillier terrain, sometimes with an alternative meeting point.
+Challenge rides start at 10:00am and they may have a faster pace and often include hillier terrain, often 40 plus Miles, sometimes with an alternative meeting point.

 Two-part rides are two seperate rides, both starting at the Market Place.
 Part 1 (starting at 10.30am) includes a lunch stop, then returns to Kingston.
 Part 2 (starting around 2.00pm) follows a different route and has a tea stop.
 And you can also have a slice of John’s famous bread pudding!

 Evening rides are shortest, starting from the market place at 7:30pm, with a pub stop, returning to Kingston by 10:30pm.
 Only 10-15 miles but please don’t forget lights!

 Please remember to bring a spare tube for your Bike, just in case you get a visit from the ‘P fairy’.

 You can see where we have been on previous rides and look at KCC’s archive

 Sunday 8th August, Challenge ride to Godstone 10.00am start, Fountain Roundabout, New Malden, KT3 4ES.
 To book a place: https://www.eventbrite.co.uk/e/challenge-ride-to-godstone-tickets-165682303229